freddiefrantzen/simplex/doc/envs-and-config.md

 You can define your own environments simply by placing a file inside the root configuration directory and naming it `config_[your-env-name]`.
 To run in this environment modify the value of `FRAMEWORK_ENV`.

 Environments all inherit from the base environment (which should be be used for production).
-Note that any keys you define in your environments will completely overwrite the base environment (currently, settings will not be merged).
+Config and service definitions will be merged recursively.
+Settings in the base configuration file override setting in module configuration files.
+Settings in environment configuration files will override settings in the base configuration file and in module configuration files.